jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 The accounts of the Special Fund must be audited annually by a chartered accountant appointed for the purpose by the Management Committee.

 ### 298 Distribution of Special Fund
-(1) On the last working day of every month, all money standing to the credit of the Special Fund at the close of the previous day (other than any money required to meet the costs of administering the Special Fund) must be paid to the Legal Services Agency for the purpose of funding community law centres.
+(1) On the last working day of every month, all money standing to the credit of the Special Fund at the close of the previous day (other than any money required to meet the costs of administering the Special Fund) must be paid to the Secretary for Justice for the purpose of funding community law centres.
 (2) The Management Committee may pay out of the Special Fund the costs of administering the Special Fund.
 (3) Those costs include the costs of—
   (a) auditing the accounts of the Special Fund; and